songguoli87/HMGP/README.md

 Matlab code for harmonized GPLVMs (G. Song, et al., Multimodal Gaussian Process Latent Variable Models with Harmonization, ICCV 2017)

-The core code of our model is given in the HMGP/matlab/ subdirectory, where each .m file is named according to the type of the harmonization constraint (F, $l_{2,1}$, tr).
+The core code of our model is given in the HMGP/matlab/, where each .m file is named according to the type of the harmonization constraint (F, l21, tr).

 Dependencies: